 Evil triumphs, they say, when good men do nothing.
 Therefore, it is essential the heroic and good actions of men and women who work together and sacrifice themselves for the greater good.

 A paradigmatic case happened to Kitty Genovese who was stabbed to death in 1964 outside her home in New York, by a serial rapist and murderer while many neighbours reportedly ignored her cries for help.
 Even though, the events of Kitty’s death are subject to dispute, many agree that many witnesses did not intervene or alert the authorities.

-This case is called the bystander effect and occurs because the group dilutes the responsibility of the individual, each person thinks that their intervention is not necessary because other people present should intervene (relatives, police officers, etc.).
+This case is called the bystander effect and it occurs because the group dilutes the responsibility of the individual, each person thinks that their intervention is not necessary because other people who are also present should intervene (relatives, police officers, etc.).
 This is more likely to occur under conditions of anonymity.

 However, on other occasions, this threat does not even exist.
 This is the tragic case of a two-year-old girl, Yue Yue, who was left alone on a road in China.
 “Video footage shows the little girl crossing the road at Guangfo Hardware Market, without spotting the van approaching. […] The girl is hit by the van, which fails to stop leaving her lying on the road and dozens of people then drive or walk past the critically injured child without stopping to help her,” MailOnline, 20 October 2011.

-It is also true that in our civilization where everything is so controlled and filing a lawsuit is relatively cheap, people fear that if they got it wrong and cause additional damage, they may be sued in court and be held accountable.
-This trend has actively discouraged people from helping their neighbours because they are scared.
-It is a sad paradox that laws which should protect us all, scare off “good Samaritans” because they may end up being finedCompártelo / Share it!
+It is also true that in our civilization where filing a lawsuit is relatively cheap, people fear that if they got it wrong and cause additional damage, they may be sued in court and be held accountable.
+This trend has actively discouraged some people from helping their neighbors because they are scared.
+It is a sad paradox that laws which should protect us all, scare off “good Samaritans” because they may end up being fined!